 Immerse yourself in island life, customs and traditions that have been going on for thousands of years.
 We will be living 100% off the grid, with only the energy from the sun and lanterns at night, only the water harvested from the rain and only the food grown locally or freshly fished

-Swim with giant Manta Rays on the spectacular coral reef right off the beach, island hop to nearby deserted beaches
+Swim on the spectacular coral reef right off the beach, Scuba dive with conservation experts with giant Manta Rays, island hop to nearby deserted beaches

 Fresh fruit, fresh coconuts straight from the palm trees, delicious coconut bread, home-grown yams & greens and fresh fish make for a traditional local diet